box/developer.box.com/content/guides/collaborations/share-content.md

   - file
 ---

-# Share Content With User
+# Share Content with User

 To share content with a user, create a collaboration using the user ID or email